eliasbenb/PlexAniBridge/docs/configuration.md

 `bool` (Optional, default: `False`)

-When enabled for this profile:
+When enabled:

 - AniList data **is not modified**.
 - Logs show what changes **would** have been made.

-!!! tip "First Run"
+!!! success "First Run"

     Run with `DRY_RUN` enabled on first launch to preview changes without modifying your AniList data.